What is multiyear approval for student loans?

 Citizens Bank

-With Citizens’ Multi-Year Approval, borrowers can fill out the student loan application online or on the company’s mobile app.
+With Citizens’ Multi-Year Approval, borrowers can complete the student loan application online or on the company’s mobile app.
 Once you complete the form, the system will automatically tell you if you’re eligible for the multiyear approval.
 From there, you just need to tick the box accepting this option and sign the papers.

-It is also worth highlighting that Citizens Bank allows you to take your loans with you, meaning that you can switch colleges and still be approved for the multiyear option.
+It is also worth highlighting that Citizens Bank allows you to take your loans with you, meaning you can switch colleges and still be approved for the multiyear option.
 However, to remain qualified, you’ll have to apply using the same co-signer each time and pass a soft credit check.

 College Ave